zimolzak/priv-sec-movement/README.md

 * cryptoparty.in/boston

-Big old list
+Further list of resources
 ========

-Mentioned on cryptoparty mailing list.
+Resources mentioned on cryptoparty mailing list.
 I haven't tried many of these.

 * prism-break.org